 Is urolithin A worth taking?

-It's the most rigorously studied mitophagy activator on the supplement market.
-The 2022 JAMA Network Open trial showed it raised mitophagy gene expression by about 33 percent and improved muscle endurance in older adults.
+Urolithin A is the most rigorously studied mitophagy activator on the supplement market.
+According to the 2022 JAMA Network Open trial, it raised mitophagy gene expression by about 33 percent and improved muscle endurance in older adults.
 No Alzheimer's-specific endpoint trial has reported.
 If you want to bet on a mechanism with the most human safety data, it's a reasonable candidate.
-If you want proof it prevents Alzheimer's, the evidence isn't there yet.
+If you want firm evidence it prevents Alzheimer's, that evidence isn't there yet.

 How is this different from the amyloid-targeting drugs like lecanemab?